 If a head-on collision has left you with injuries and property damage or if you lost a loved one in a head-on collision, the Law Offices of Anidjar & Levine may be able to help you recover damages from the at-fault party.

-Call our car accident lawyer today for a free, no-obligation case consultation.
+You can call our Fort Lauderdale car accident lawyer today for a free, no-obligation case consultation.
 We work on contingency, so we don’t get paid until you do.